 Place towels nearby to clean up any water or debris.
 If unclogging a floor drain, form a protective dam with towels to keep water and debris close by.
 Attach the power drill to the the drain snake if you're using that design.

-Continue feeding the snake into the drain until you feel an obstruction and the auger at the tip secures it.
+Continue feeding the snake into the drain blocked with mud until you feel an obstruction and the auger at the tip secures it.
 Withdraw the snake while pulling it through a towel to clean it, and deposit any debris in the bucket.
 If the snake won't grab the obstruction, pull back slightly and then continue to feed it into the pipe.
 This should cause the auger to chew its way through the obstruction.
 Remove the snake when no obstructions are felt and most of the snake has been inserted into the pipe.

 Attach a garden hose to a water source.
 Feed the garden hose into the drain pipe, wrap towels around the hose and block the rest of drain to keep water from splashing out.
 Turn on the water supply slowly, check to make sure the pipe is unobstructed, then gradually increase water flow until it begins flowing back out of drain.
 Continue flushing the pipe to remove any residual dirt in the line.

 Make sure water flow down the drain is adequate.
 If not, repeat the process.
 Finally, withdraw the hose and clean up the work area.